-“Myrtle Beach days, we’ll have some fun in the waves…” Aah, the classic Fantastic Shakers song titled “Myrtle Beach Days” talks of “coming on down this summer/It’s gonna be a good year/Of ridin’ on the coaster/Or fishin’ off of the Pier.”
+“Myrtle Beach days, we’ll have some fun in the waves…” This is a verse from the classic Fantastic Shakers song titled “Myrtle Beach Days.”
 Visitors flock year round to Myrtle Beach because this South Carolina beach mecca is known for the superb stretch of beaches, bustling atmosphere, and diverse activities with a capital “D.” Myrtle Beach for families can be one of your most memorable vacations.
-Here are some of the fun offerings that kept our family “Mega Busy” at Myrtle Beach.
+Here are some of the Myrtle Beach family fun offerings that kept our family “Mega Busy” at Myrtle Beach.

 Located at Broadway at the Beach, a behemoth complex of shops, restaurants, and activities, WonderWorks will flip how you view science on its head…literally.
 The building appears to be upside down!

 This 50,000 square feet indoor amusement park is a welcome respite from the heat and a fun way to test your sense of adventure.
 Mine was challenged as soon as we arrived with the Xtreme 360 bikes.
 As you pedal, you and your partner swing back and forth on your bike like a pendulum.
 If you generate enough power, you will do a 360 degree rotation.
 We did several revolutions, and I was squealing the whole time.

 One of the main attractions is the bed of nails.
 Yes, really, an entire bed of sharp, prickly nails.
 It is a bit pokey but not near as painful as it looks!
 Definitely a photo worthy opportunity.
 They even encourage you to promote it on social media with the tags #nailedit and #bedofnails.
 I had to watch my family do it before me before I worked up the courage to try it!
 Here’s my teen braving it before I did…